The popular low-weight, high-rep BODYPUMP resistance workout claims to have science in its corner. Do those claims hold up to independent research?

-Obviously, people who are new to BODYPUMP won’t start at 800 reps, they will work up to this, or at least they should (too much, too soon, anyone?)
+Obviously, people who are new to BODYPUMP won’t start at 800 reps, they will work up to this.
+Or at least, they should.
+(Too much, too soon, anyone?)

 Music is a big part of the BODYPUMP workout and each exercise is done to the rhythm of a particular song.
 The program has specific music tracks for all levels and the tempo increases as the class continues.
 For that reason, beginners are encouraged to only do the first few songs while veteran pumpers will do them all.

-An enterprising thing about BODYPUMP is that it is taught in most locations around the world as a group class but you can also buy the music tracks and SmartBar (their branded barbell) and do the program at home.
+An enterprising thing about BODYPUMP is that it's taught in most locations around the world as a group class but you can also buy the music tracks and SmartBar (their branded barbell) and do the program at home.
 Doing the workout two or three times a week, mixed in with one of the other Les Mills cardio workouts, is what they recommend, whether you are doing it as a class or at home.

 The BODYPUMP website says “This full-body barbell workout will burn calories, shape, and tone your entire body, increase core strength and improve bone health.”
 I agree that many of the exercises involved in BODYPUMP are multi-joint and use many muscle groups.
 As you can read about in the article 10 Tips to Build Muscle Fast, this is one of the best ways to get fit.
 Single joint movements like biceps curls or triceps extensions do not build muscle quickly.
-Multi-joint exercises like cleans, deadlifts, and squats not only work more muscles in less time, but they also allow you to use much heavier weight than you can lift with single-joint exercises.
+Multi-joint exercises like cleans, deadlifts, and squats not only work more muscles in less time, but they also allow you to use a much heavier weight than you can lift with single-joint exercises.
 But that isn’t important here since the whole idea is to use a light weight.

-Their website also says “This program is based on THE REP EFFECT, a proven formula that exhausts muscles using light weights, while performing high repetitions - this is the secret to developing lean, athletic muscle.”
+The BODYPUMP website also says “This program is based on THE REP EFFECT, a proven formula that exhausts muscles using light weights, while performing high repetitions - this is the secret to developing lean, athletic muscle.”
 However, that exhausted and burning feeling you get from doing all those reps is likely just lactic acid building up faster than it can be flushed from your muscles.
 And although that is a marker of working hard, it doesn’t necessarily mean that the muscle is getting lean or more athletic.

 As far as their claim of not bulking up and only developing these “lean athletic muscles,” (I’d like to know which muscles they consider to be non-athletic) that doesn’t make much sense either.
 In a rather famous study from 2015, the last nail was put in the coffin as to whether high reps with low weight or low reps with high weight developed more muscle mass.
 And it was a draw!